 Marcus Miller completes the trinity, flaunting such primitive rage with his uneven breaths of pure iniquity before fluently revealing his intent with intelligible lucidity.
 Rather than lessening his overture it simply adds credence to his claim of being the true boogeyman.

-You see Grueheads; no negotiator could ever talk him down.
-His verbalisation reinforces our ominous belief that he is unclouded malignance incarnate.
+You see; no negotiator could ever talk him down.
+His verbalization reinforces our ominous belief that he is unclouded malignancy incarnate.
 Wrathful, barbarous and fiercely concentrated; Miller is not here to make up the numbers.
 When dishing out his penalty he suffers no pangs of conscience, no second thinking and exhibits no capacity for rehabilitation.
 You’re quite simply fucked, in the balloon knot, dry and with a serrated phallus.

 To anyone willing to invest their faith, the rewards are further-reaching than any other.
 By greeting and meating his captive audience through a portfolio of atrocious snapshots, he engraves his blood-spattered moniker across our sub-conscious.
 And by vocalizing his desire to feed from our vital organs he leaves an interminable stain on our souls.
 Make this priority if you crave carnal rapture, then Matt, Diane and the estranged afterbirth that is Marcus Miller will greet you with open bloody arms.
 Don’t say I didn’t warn you.

 Richard Charles Stevens